nesdoug/33_MMC3/README.txt

-In this configuration, A000-FFFF is fixed and only 8000-9FFF is swappable.Use the banked_call() system that cppchriscpp designed.
+In this configuration, A000-FFFF is fixed and only 8000-9FFF is swappable.
+Use the banked_call() system that cppchriscpp designed.
 If you are calling a function in a swappable bank, use a banked_call().